Learning Contact Dynamics through Touching: Action-conditional Graph Neural Networks for Robotic Peg Insertion: APPENDIX

 \subsection{Model architecture details}

 The functions in the EPD stack, including encoders, decoders, node and edge functions are implemented as two-layer MLPs with ReLU activations.
 A LayerNorm module is applied after each MLP, except in the decoders.
 During message passing, inputs are added to the layer outputs to facilitate gradient flow.
 The implementation is built on PyTorch\cite{DBLP:conf/asplos/AnselYHGJVBBBBC24} and PyG\cite{DBLP:journals/corr/abs-2507-16991}.
-See Tab.~\ref{tab:epd_params} for model parameters.
+See Table~\ref{tab:epd_params} for model parameters.
+The influence of message passing steps is evaluated on the real-world dataset, with results summarized in Table~\ref{tab:message_passing_step_comparison}.
+We observe that increasing the number of message-passing steps generally leads to improved prediction accuracy, with the best performance achieved at 10 steps.
+However, the improvement from 8 to 10 steps is relatively small.
+We also experimented with two different threshold values for collision detection, i.e., 1mm and 10mm, and found that its influence on the prediction accuracy is negligible, which we attribute to the low moving velocity in our datasets.